 Tobacco Prevalence in Teen Shows

-In January, the Truth Initiative released their fourth annual report on tobacco imagery in entertainment — and the findings were troubling, especially for teenagers.
+In March, the Truth Initiative released their fifth annual report on tobacco imagery in entertainment — and the findings were troubling, especially for teenagers.
 The report found that in 2020, young people consumed more video content than ever before.
 With that increase in viewership came unprecedented exposure to smoking and vaping imagery.

 What You Need to Know

-In addition, over 38% of new movie releases in 2020, many of which were released directly on streaming services, featured tobacco use.
+According to NORC’s latest analysis, over 47% of new movie releases in 2021, many of which were released directly on streaming services, featured tobacco use.
 The Truth Initiative explains that tobacco imagery in shows, movies, and music videos points to an overall problem: the renormalization and glamourization of smoking and vaping in media and pop culture.

 How Should You Respond?